-Tutor: Doc.
-Mag. phil.
+Tutor: Prof. Mag. phil.
 Dr. iur.
 Harald Christian SCHEU, Ph.D.

 This LL.M. study programme focuses on international human rights law and protection of environment, and offers an interdisciplinary approach to these two fields, which are closely connected in international theory and practice.
 International human rights and liberties protection as well as international and national protection of environment are marked by a very dynamic development.
 Both of these fields have become the key agendas of international organisations.

 The connection of these two fields is evidenced by, among other things, the creation of a new international magazine called Journal of Human Rights and the Environment, which was started in 2010 by the renowned publishing house, Edward Edgar Publishing.
 This project caused a remarkable response in the academic field throughout the world.
 The current concept of the LL.M. programme, which connects the protection of human rights and environmental law, corresponds unambiguously to modern trends and will definitely be able to attract many applicants who realize the connection of these two subjects.

 A thorough study of both of these fields resulting in understanding of their mutual relationship offers a very practical and necessary orientation to this domain for future employees of public administration, international governmental and non-governmental organisations, legal offices and to a certain extent also private companies, which are involved in global and regional economic activities.

 The interdisciplinary approach is based on a combination of studies of different legal branches.
 First of all, there is International Law, European law and Environmental Law.
 Besides that it is necessary to study complex aspects of national law (especially Constitutional Law and Administrative Law) and legal history, because international and regional models of human rights protection and environmental protection must be understood within the concept of their historical evolution of international and supra-national integration.